2012 Cheltenham Borough Council election: Election result

 The result of the election saw the Liberal Democrats retain control of the council with no change in the number of seats they held.
 The Conservatives lost one seat whilst the People Against Bureaucracy group gained one.

+The election saw an error by the poll clerk at St Christopher's Church polling station in Warden Hill, where voters' unique numbers were written on the reverse of ballot papers, 412 votes had to be discounted by the returning officer.
+Following an investigation, it was found the error did not affect the result so the election was not re-run.

 Ward results

-Heather McLain was a sitting councillor for Park.

 Duncan Smith was a sitting councillor for Charlton Kings.

 Klara Sudbury was a sitting councillor for Charlton Park.

-Note: due to an error by the poll clerk at St Christopher's Church polling station in Warden Hill, where voters' unique numbers were written on the reverse of ballot papers, 412 votes had to be discounted by the returning officer.
-Had these votes changed the result of the election, it would have to have been re-run.
-As it was, these votes would not have changed which candidate was elected.